outlyerapp/dataloop-chef/README.md

-Dataloop Cookbook
+Dataloop-agent Cookbook
 =================
-Installs the dataloop.io agent on a host
+This cookbook installs the dataloop.io agent on a host.

 Requirements
 ------------
-Chef 11 or higher
+* Chef 11 or higher
+* see metadata.rb for cookbook dependencies

 Platforms
 ---------